Meet-S0ni/Interview-Questions/README.md

 # Questions

 ## Management
-- Intro/tell me about your self
+- Intro/tell me about yourself
   - from surat
   - completed graduation in 2021
-  - with 2.5+ years of experience in creating, configuring and managing ci/cd pipelines and cloud resource
+  - with 2.5+ years of experience in creating, configuring, and managing ci/cd pipelines and cloud resource
-- why you want to leave
+- why do you want to leave
--

 ## Kubernetes:
 - what is Kubernetes and why
-- what is disadvantage of Kubernetes
+- what is dis advantage of Kubernetes
 - prepare architecture
 - replicasets and replication controller
 - pod and deployment
-- statefulset and deployment
+- statefulsets and deployment
-- what is ingress, why ingress
+- what is the ingress, why ingress
 - what is cluster-issuer
 - pvc and pv
 - what is storage class
 - what is kube proxy
-- what dose api server
+- what does API server
 - static pods
-- rbac
+- RBAC
 - hpa, vpa
 - keda
 - taint toleration
 - pod and node affinity
 - node selectors
-- matel lb
+- metal lb
 - default port of k8s
 - network policy in Kubernetes
 - shield secrets
 - request limit
 - types of services
-- current version : 1.29
+- current version: 1.29
-- latest version : 1.30
+- latest version: 1.30

 ## Terraform